Bismark Boateng

 Bismark Boateng (born March 15, 1992) is a Canadian track and field athlete specializing in the sprint events.
-Boateng moved to Canada when he was 14 for better opportunities and lives in Toronto, Ontario.
+Born in Ghana, Boateng moved to Canada when he was 14 for better opportunities and lives in Toronto, Ontario.

 Career

 Bismark studied at Monsignor Percy Johnson Catholic Secondary School in Etobicoke.
 Boateng was originally a soccer player, but decided to switch to track and field after watching the 2012 Canadian Olympic trials.
 Boateng started running competitively in 2013.